 Happy Thursday!
 Here are a few fun happenings we’re looking forward to this weekend and beyond:

-Celebrate Harry Potter’s birthday at the Wenatchee Library on Tuesday.
-Enjoy crafts, refreshments, games, and take your picture with Dobby!
+On July 31, celebrate Harry Potter’s birthday at Pybus!
+Enjoy crafts, games, refreshments, and take your picture with Dobby.
 Costumes are encouraged!
-All ages are welcome.

 The Leavenworth Community Farmers Market is open every Thursday.